junyuelin/cse15l-lab-reports/Lab_Report2.md

 First screenshot:
 1. The main() and handleRequest() methods are called.
 2. The main() method takes the request as a String[] argument and the handleRequest() method takes a URI object as an argument.
 There are two fields in the Handler class.
-One is `num` representing the number of requests so far and the other one is the String `output` representing the message shown on the page. `num` is initialized with value 0 because at the beginning there is no request. `output` is initialized as
+One is `num` representing the number of requests so far and the other one is the String `output` representing the message shown on the page. `num` is initialized with value 0 because at the beginning there is no request. `output` is initialized as an empty string because with no request, there shouldn't be any message on the page.
-3.
+3. After the first request `/add-message?s=Hello`